zergiocosta/SC-BXSlider/readme.txt

 2. Upload the folder `sc-bxslider` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Create your slider into SC BCSlider post type, created by the plugin
-5. Place the shortcode '[sc_bxslider]' wherever you want, in your pages/posts OR place <?php echo do_shortcode('[sc_slider]'); ?> in your code
+5. Place the shortcode '[sc_bxslider]' wherever you want, in your pages/posts OR place the following code into your php file:
+ `<?php echo do_shortcode('[sc_slider]'); ?>`
+6. Configure your slider into the administrator panel, if you want
+7. Edit your custom css, into the administrator panel (brand new)
-4. Enjoy!
+8. Enjoy!

 == Frequently Asked Questions ==

 = Do I have all the BX Slider options? =

 Not YET.
-But it will be enabled, in the next versions
+But it will be enabled, in upcoming versions.
+Now, you can edit 14 options and add custom CSS

 = The plugin isn't working!
 What can I do? =